Education-Victory/promptio/docs/technical/Algorithm.md

 Action:
 """

 - Ignore the testcases I've provided.
-Instead, through reading the question, try to list one gereral testcase and one edge case.
+Instead, through reading the problem, try to list one gereral testcase and one edge case.
 - Compare the differences between your testcases and mine.
 Point out my mistakes or where I'm missing.

 """